RailsEventStore/rails_event_store/railseventstore.org/source/docs/subscribe.html.md

 ```

 That means when your `ActiveJob` adapter (such as sidekiq or resque)
-is using non-SQL store, your handler might be called before the
+is using non-SQL store, your handler might get called before the
 whole transaction is committed or when the transaction was rolled-back.

 ### Scheduling async handlers after commit